MrWoafer/MrWoafer.github.io/portfolio.md

 **GUI written in Python with tkinter; cipher crackers written in C#, and a few in C++**

-A tool for automated solving of messages encrypted with classical ciphers.
+A tool for automated solving of messages encrypted with one of 25+ classical ciphers.
 It primarily uses the approach of Simulated Annealing.
 Also includes statistical tests to help identify ciphers and can suggest possible cipher types for you.

 _The main GUI:_